esteil/Datejs/README.md

 The original code was released by Coolite, then modified by many contributors at GitHub.

+## Changes ##
+* The project files are now written in CoffeeScript for easier reading and compiling.

 ## Usage ##

 ## License ##